 Carnaval San Francisco is a large, two-day celebration in the colorful Mission District.
-This year's event is on Memorial Day Weekend, Saturday, May 28 and Sunday, 29, 2016.
+This year's event is on Memorial Day Weekend, May 27 - 28, 2017.

 This SF festival celebrates Latin American and Caribbean arts and traditions.
 It runs from 10am to 6pm both days.

 The highlight of the weekend is the Grand Parade on Sunday, May 28.
 It starts at 9:30am and lasts until around 2pm.

 During the parade, you will have the chance to see more than 30 music and dance groups.
 Each one showcases elements of the year's theme.
 Here are just a few pictures from previous years.

 The parade starts on 24th and Bryant Streets.
 From there, it heads west to Mission Street.
 It continues north on Mission to 17th Street, and ends at 17th and Harrison.

 Here is a map of the parade route.

 Carnaval San Francisco stretches out along eight city blocks of the Mission (find other things to do in this SF neighborhood).
 Most of the festival takes place on Harrison Street between 16th and 24th Streets.